-Plan your kitchen island seating
+Plan your kitchen island with seating

 Next, think about the area around your island, which will help determine where the seating should go.
-Stools that tuck underneath a breakfast bar, out of the way, can be helpful in maximising space in small kitchens but try to imagine them in use too.
+Stools that tuck underneath a breakfast bar, out of the way, can be helpful in maximising space in small kitchen designs but try to imagine them in use too.
 Will your guests be sitting in the way of a main entrance or access to the fridge?

 1. Enhance space with a floating effect